 • A minimum of a bachelor's degree (BA/BS) or the equivalent from an accredited institution is required.

-• To be eligible for admission, students will have at least a 3.0 (B) grade point average.
+• To be eligible for admission, you must have at least a 3.0 (B) grade point average.

-• Individuals may apply to only one graduate program.
+• You may apply to only one graduate program.

-• Upon completion of the application and receipt of the application fee ($90 for US citizens and permanent residents, and $110 for international applicants), or – alternatively – once the application fee waiver application has been approved (see more info on fee waivers), an admission file is established by the Graduate Division.
-All supporting documents (i.e. transcripts, letters of recommendation, etc.) are sent directly to the individual graduate programs (refer to the SPECIFIC instructions within the online application for the program applied to on what documents to send and the mailing address to send them to).
-Graduate programs will retain a copy of the official transcripts and will forward the originals to the Graduate Division.
+• Upon completion of the application and receipt of the application fee ($90 for US citizens and permanent residents, and $110 for international applicants), or – alternatively – once the application fee waiver application has been approved, an admission file is established by the Graduate Division.
+(See more information on fee waivers.)
+All supporting documents, e.g. transcripts and letters of recommendation, are sent directly to the individual graduate programs.
+Please be sure to read carefully the instructions in the online application for the program to which you are applying.
+Some programs may require you to submit additional documentation, and program contacts and mailing addresses differ.
+Graduate programs will retain a copy of your official transcripts and will forward the originals to the Graduate Division.

 • Once the graduate program and graduate dean have made their admission recommendations, the Graduate Division sends a notice to the applicant via email.
 Applicants may then log into their online application account to view their admission status.
 They will also be able to view or print an official Graduate Division letter of admission (or denial of admission), signed by the dean of the Graduate Division.
 If offered admission, applicants will also indicate their intention to accept or not accept admission via the online application system.